 What is ‘Metaphysics’ really about?
 It is mostly about the substance as compared with the essence and matter.
 A very concrete, material thing.
 Aristotle makes an interesting observation about language here.
 If you divide water, a part of water is water.
 A part of a syllable is not a syllable, however.
 He discusses what an element is (the primary component indivisible in kind into other kinds).
 Aristotle maybe does not split the atom, but his works are very good exercises for the gray matter.

 ‘If, then, the affirmative can be predicated, the negative must be predicable too; and if the affirmative is not predicable, the negative, at least, will be more predicable than the negative of the subject itself.
 If, then, even the latter negative is predicable, the negative of ‘trireme’ will be also predicable; and, if this is predicable, the affirmative will be so too’ (Metaphysics).

 ‘There must, then, even so be something which denotes substance.
 And if this is so, it has been shown that contradictories cannot be predicated at the same time’ (Metaphysics).

 There must, then, even so be something which denotes substance.
 And if this is so, it has been shown that contradictories cannot be predicated at the same time.

-OK, let us be back to specters and their chances to talk sense.
-Speech is perceivable as physically sound waves to a working human ear.
+Back to specters and their chances to talk sense: speech is perceivable as physically sound waves to a working human ear.
 The sound waves need to have their specific contours to be intelligible and may be produced by human articulators or artificially.
 Still, human voice or a computer, speech takes matter and shows in physical sound spectra.
 The specter is not going to talk sense…